2020–21 Australian region cyclone season: Severe Tropical Cyclone Niran

 During 27 February, the Bureau of Meteorology (BOM) began to monitor a developing tropical low off the coast of northern Queensland.
 The low began to strengthen while remaining offshore the state, within an area favorable for tropical cyclogenesis.
 On 1 March, the tropical low was upgraded into a tropical cyclone by the BOM, and was provided the name Niran.
 Later that same day, the strengthening cyclone reached Category 2 status on the Australian scale.
 Niran soon began to pull away from the coast of Australia while intensifying, reaching Category 3 status on the Australian scale, late on 3 March.
 Niran later reached category 4 status on the Australian scale late on the next day and Category 5 on 5 March.
 The storm accelerated southwestwards and crossed into the FMS' area of responsibility on 6 March whilst weakening.

 Niran did an extensive amount of damage to banana crops in Queensland.
-Farmers assessed the crop damage to range between $180–200 million, and there were fears that the prices for bananas would jump again.
+Farmers assessed the crop damage to be A$200 million (US$154 million), and there were fears that the prices for bananas would jump again.
 Damage to farm infrastructure was labeled "catastrophic" and "severe" by locals.
 In production nurseries, shade houses and tree crops were damaged.
 Stephen Lowe, the council chief executive of The Australian Banana Growers’ Council, estimated about 5,000 hectares of crops were affected, and 150 farms were damaged.

-Tropical Low 18U

-On 10 March, the BoM noted that a tropical low was forming to the south-southwest of Christmas Island, which developed the next day.
-Moving to the west, it passed to the south of Cocos Islands before dissipating on 15 March, shortly before exiting the region.

-Tropical Low 19U

-On 18 March, a weak tropical low formed within a trough, to the north-northwest of Broome.

-Tropical Low 20U

-A weak tropical low formed in the Gulf of Carpentaria on 18 March, within the trough that spawned another system in the Northern Region.
-It slowly moved to the west, passing on the Arnhem Land, bringing squally weather.